johanneskiel/ESP32_Tech_Stack_01/README.md

 ## TCP | UDP

-TCP and UDP are the two main transport protocols that determine how data is transmitted over networks.
-The choice between them depends on your application's requirements: TCP prioritizes reliability and order (ideal for web servers and file transfers), while UDP prioritizes speed and efficiency (perfect for real-time applications like OSC communication with ESP32).
+TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) are the two main transport protocols that determine how data is transmitted over networks.
+The choice between them depends on your application's requirements: TCP prioritizes reliability and order (ideal for web servers and file transfers), while UDP prioritizes speed and efficiency (perfect for

 | | **TCP** | **UDP** |
 |-------------|-----|-----|